Images for the news release “Sarah Angelina Acland re-discovered as one of the pioneers of colour photography”.

 Watercolour study of a fish by Miss Acland, made in Mentone on the French Riviera in 1877

 Before turning to photography Miss Acland was an enthusiastic artist in watercolours.
 She studied at the Oxford School of Science and Art (now Oxford Brookes University) before taking private lessons from John Ruskin.
-Ruskin, who had been an undergraduate friend of her father, lodged with the Aclands during his first course of lectures as Slade Professor of Fine Arts at Oxford, when she developed a close relationship with him.
+Ruskin, who had been an undergraduate friend of her father, lodged with the Aclands during his first course of lectures as Slade Professor of Fine Arts at Oxford, when she developed a close friendship with him.

 Image 3a & 3b